bkvarda/appsyncps/README.md

 # AppSyncPS

-AppSyncPS wraps AppSync REST API calls into PowerShell functions
+AppSyncPS wraps AppSync REST API calls into PowerShell functions.
+This is currently intended for SQL workflows.

 ## Installation